 The modern self-check-in Masarykova N°30 Apartments in the centre of Brno.

-It was a hard call not to book into the city’s 5-Star Hotel when prices were around €80 a night.
-It’s next to the Dennis Gardens, with views of the Castle and classic to mid-century modern décor.
+The city’s 5-Star hotel is next to Dennis Gardens, with views of the Castle and classic-to-mid-century modern décor.
 A swimming pool would have swayed us, but unfortunately, the hotels with pools are further outside the city.

 Currency in the Czech Republic